-R-8.5/5: The MG is required to support H.248 statistics according to the Received RTCP package [ITU-T H.248.71].
+R-8.5.1/5: The MG is required to support H.248 statistics according to the Received RTCP package [ITU-T H.248.71].

+8.5.2 Reporting control

+The principal H.248 control capabilities for statistics reporting are summarized in Appendix IV/[ITU-T H.248.1].
+Following three major practices may be considered from H.248 command perspective:

+R-8.5.2/1: The MG is required to support H.248 statistics reporting at the end of communication phases only (i.e., related to SUBTRACT command).

+R-8.5.2/2: The MG is required to support H.248 statistics reporting during active communication phases on request by the MGC (i.e., related to AUDITVALUE command).

+R-8.5.2/3: The MG is required to support H.248 statistics reporting during active communication phases dependent on configured reporting conditions (i.e., related to [ITU-T H.248.47] and NOTIFY command).

 8.6 H.248 MG as filtering point (for RTCP traffic) (FP)

 Example scenarios with filtering support are illustrated in Appendix I, see use cases 2, 3, 4, 6 and 7.
 The specific filter capabilities are basically given by the particular filter rule conditions and filter rule actions (see clause 3.2.3).
 The level of conditions and actions is useful for the derivation of filter requirements.